 Linden Avenue Literary Journal is staffed by five women of color.
 It is our aim to increase diversity in publishing by encouraging work from writers traditionally underrepresented in the industry.

 These categories include, but are not limited to, race, sexual orientation, gender and gender identity, disabilities, and age.

 Additionally, we strive to include writers of all publication history or career stage.

 Athena Dixon is a poet and essayist.
-Her work has appeared both online and in print at The Grief Diaries, The Rising Phoenix Review, Blackberry: A Magazine, THIS Magazine, Pluck!, Compose Journal, and OVS Magazine among others.
-Athena has been a presenter at both AWP and HippoCamp, is a Pushcart Prize and Best of the Net, and is a Callaloo fellow.
+Her work has appeared both online and in print at Narriatively, The Grief Diaries, The Rising Phoenix Review, Blackberry: A Magazine, THIS Magazine, Pluck!, Compose Journal, and OVS Magazine among others.
+Athena has been a presenter at both AWP and HippoCamp, has been nominated for a Pushcart Prize and Best of the Net, and is a Callaloo fellow.
 She holds an MFA in Creative Writing from Queens University of Charlotte and bachelors degrees in English and Sociology from Kent State University and Youngstown State University.
 Her chapbook, No God in This Room, is forthcoming from Winged City Press.
 Her work is also forthcoming in The Breakbeat Poets Volume 2: Black Girl Magic.
 She writes, edits, and resides in Philadelphia.